Investment Protection & Promotion Agreement

-Free Trade Agreements (FTA) are international agreements that promote trade between countries.
-In general, FTAs remove trade barriers between countries, allowing participants to be treated as citizens in foreign countries.
-Bahrain has seen a significant increase in import and export figures as it has built more FTA relationships, noticeably in the 48.76% increase in imports between 2013 and 2018.
+Free Trade Agreements (FTA) are international agreements that promote imports and exports trading between countries.
+In general, FTAs remove barriers between countries, allowing participants to abide by agreed-upon laws and be treated as citizens of foreign countries when conducting business transactions.

 The Benefits of Free Trade Agreements:

 Encourages the exchange of expertise to create jobs and stimulate growth

 Bahrain profits from multiple FTAs.
 Each has unique relationships and benefits, but they have all contributed to the expansion of multiple sectors and increased the economy of Bahrain.
 The Kingdom has seen a significant increase in import and export figures as it has built more FTA relationships, noticeably in the 32.60% increase in imports between 2013 and 2019.

 The Greater Arab Free Trade Area (GAFTA) is a pan-Arab free trade zone promoting economic integration and trading in the Arab world.
 It removes trade barriers and increases intra-regional transactions while promoting competition within domestic markets.
 Bahrain exports from the GAFTA totaled over USD 4.9 billion in 2019 and imports totaled USD 2.3 billion.

 The Economic Agreement between the GCC states was adopted by the GCC Supreme Council in December 2001.
 It grants national treatment to all GCC firms and citizens in any other GCC country.
 Doing so removes all barriers to cross country investment and trade.
 In 2019, there were over USD 4.2 billion in exports and USD 2.1 billion in imports from this agreement alone.